Here’s a round up of new musicals and revivals coming to London’s West End in 2021.

 Get Up, Stand Up – The Bob Marley Musical

-This new biopic musical based on the life of Bob Marley will begin performances at the Lyric Theatre on 28 May 2021, with opening night on 16 June 2021.
-Tickets are on sale now here.
+This new biopic musical based on the life of Bob Marley will begin performances at the Lyric Theatre in October.

 Penned by Lee Hall (Billy Eliott), the show is due to star Arinzé Kene (Misty) in the titular role.
 The show will feature some of Marley’s iconic songs, including “No Woman, No Cry”, “Exodus”, “3 Little Birds” and “Get Up Stand Up”.